Broken electrical duct causes partial closure of SW 8th Street at 2nd Avenue in Brickell

 The roadway had to be shut down for several blocks while crews repaired the water main on Southwest Eighth Street and Second Avenue.

-Miami-Dade Water and Sewer said a non-county contractor was responsible for the break.
+Miami-Dade County Water and Sewer officials said a non-county contractor was responsible for the break.

 It caused congestion and confusion among drivers, Wednesday evening.